How to start a Cake Business from Home – Legal Home-based Cake Business

-In some places, you need to do this before you go to register your business as you need the certificate to Register your business and in some places, you can do it after you register your business first then contact the kitchen and hygiene.
+In some places, you need to contact the kitchen and hygiene inspection before you go to register your business as you need the certificate to register your business.
+But in some places, you need to register your business first then contact the kitchen and hygiene.
 Doesn’t matter as long as you call your local city hall they will tell you exactly what to do first.

 - Contact the Tax Office/ state controller – You need to get your business set up for taxes.

 Don’t worry they are not going to take your money.
 The tax system is usually quite fair, they want to encourage small businesses like us.
 There is a minimum amount that you need to earn before you start paying taxes.

 II – How to start a Cake Business from Home – The Business Plan (Save/Pin)

 What is a Business Plan? (in case you interested)